2Wanderer/n8n-templates/README.md

 url, domain or file observable.
 It will return a task with the report URL and the first 2 screenshots back to TheHive, it add some tags to the case and autoclose the task when finished.

-prerequisits: enabled webhooks in TheHive4.x.x and enabled restAPI in CAPEv2
+prerequisits: enabled webhooks in TheHive4.x.x and enabled restAPI in CAPEv2 after import add you credentials and API secrets to the credentialstore in N8N inorder to make this work